dkz2r/2025-07-17-latex-berlin/index.md

 {% if site.pilot %}
 <div class="alert alert-info">
 The lesson taught in this workshop is being piloted and a precise schedule is yet to be established.
 The workshop will include regular breaks.
-Please <a href="mailto:info@dkz2r.de">contact the workshop organisers</a> if you would like more information about the planned schedule.Add commentMore actions
+Please <a href="mailto:info@dkz2r.de">contact the workshop organisers</a> if you would like more information about the planned schedule.
 </div>
 {% endif %}